vibhatha/nexoan/docs/datatype.md

 # Type Inference System

-The type inference system is a core component of the LDF Architecture, responsible for automatically determining the appropriate data types for values in the data structure.
+The type inference system is a core component of the OpenGIN Architecture, responsible for automatically determining the appropriate data types for values in the data structure.
 This document explains how the system works, what types are supported, and how type inference rules are applied.

 ## Supported Data Types